 2020 Guide to OCR, Invoice Scanning & Data Capture

-Most organizations say manual data entry and the high volume of email and paper invoices they receive are a challenge.*
+Most organizations say manual data entry and the high volumes of email and paper invoices they receive are a big challenge.

 Compounding the issue:

 - In many cases invoice scanning uses dated OCR technology which has limited functionality and depth

 - Emailed invoices from suppliers are printed out and manually keyed into the ERP

 - For growing companies, larger invoice volumes means hiring more staff to handle the manual effort

-In the report, “efficient invoices” are described as those in EDI format, or invoices submitted through a solution portal, both solutions to the issues above.
-Unfortunately, 80 to 90% of invoices received by both large and small companies is either paper or email.
+Although EDI or invoices submitted through a solution portal are offered as solutions to the issues above, 80 to 90% of supplier invoices received by companies are either paper or email.
 Approximately 75% of organizations enter their invoice data manually .

 There are some attractive options for handling all formats of invoices however – from both an implementation and price perspective.

-Here are the 5 ways to process an invoice in 2018, from most efficient to least:
+5 ways to Capture data from an invoice in 2019 (from most efficient to least):

 • Digital Capture in the Cloud – Emailed Invoices

 • OCR with Intellitags – Paper Invoices

-Where as older OCR technology is resource intensive (data has to be manually field-mapped, as an example) Advanced OCR teaches itself to identify supplier invoices based on their layouts and then automatically stores that information for future reference.
+Where as older OCR technology is resource intensive (data has to be manually field-mapped, as an example) newer OCR technology teaches itself to identify supplier invoices based on their layouts and then automatically stores that information for future reference.
 It also intuitively maps the data fields in each invoice and stores them in a database.

 If you supplier sends a paper invoice: